warioishere/blitzpool/README.md

 - **Local development/tests:** keep `DB_TYPE` empty or `sqlite` to continue using the bundled SQLite database at `./DB/public-pool.sqlite`.
 Jest tests automatically exercise both drivers where applicable.
 - You can switch between drivers by updating the env file and restarting the service.
 Existing SQLite installs can remain on SQLite indefinitely; no forced migration is required.

+If you would like the Postgres deployment to mirror SQLite's automatic schema management, set `DB_AUTO_SYNCHRONIZE=true`.
+The primary instance (`NODE_APP_INSTANCE=0` or unset) will invoke `dataSource.synchronize()` once at boot after migrations run.
+Leave the flag unset to continue relying solely on migrations.

 ## 🔄 Migrating existing SQLite data to Postgres

 Existing pools can migrate their on-disk SQLite database by following these steps: